instruct-rb/instruct/README.md

 - Middleware
   - [ ] Constraint based validation with automatic retries
   - [ ] Improvments to chat completion middleware
-    - [ ] Allow role switching on the same line but then in the updated transcript fix it
+    - [ ] Allow role switching on the same line but then in the updated prompt fix it
     - [ ] New Conversation middleware with default to user with system kw arg or assistant kw arg (maybe its one and the same?)
   - [ ] Conversation management (prune long running conversations)
   - [ ] Async support (waiting on async support in ruby-openai).
 This enables